 The NSA Office of Reasonable Accommodations and Accessibility (ORAA) Intern Program has several intense and exciting 12-week internships open to select master’s level counseling students and also select masters and bachelor level sign language interpreting students.
 Positions available for the Spring, Summer and Fall semesters.
 Interns will gain practical experience within workplace accommodations and will gain a broad understanding of the reasonable accommodation process and implementation by working alongside experienced sign language interpreters and reasonable accommodation experts.

-The Science and Engineering Apprenticeship Program is an eight-week, paid high school apprenticeship opportunity at one of nearly 30 Army and Navy laboratories and facilities.
+The Science and Engineering Apprenticeship Program (SEAP) gives high school students an opportunity to participate for eight-weeks in a paid summer research project at various Department of Navy laboratories.
 Students gain realworld, hands-on experience and research skills while being exposed to DoD science and technology.